 His first effort after 28 minutes came following a chipped pass from Andrea Pirlo, but the midfielder was unable to divert the ball past Olsen, and seven minutes later the goalkeeper made a superb reaction save to deny the 28-year-old again.

 Malmo's only effort of the first half came in the closing minutes, as Emil Forsberg jinked past the Juve defense only to see his low effort beat Gianluigi Buffon but end up in the side netting.

 Marchisio's personal battle with Olsen continued in the opening minute of the second half, but once again the 24-year-old got down well to keep the Italy international at bay.

 Two minutes later the goal came, though, as Marchisio turned provider with a defense-splitting pass for Llorente, the Spanish forward rounding Olsen to fire home from six yards.

 Having been a mere spectator for much of the second half, Buffon was finally called into action after 64 minutes when Enoch Adu found space on the edge of the penalty area, but the Juve goalkeeper had no trouble gathering a tame effort.

 Llorente should have doubled his tally with 20 minutes to play as he rose to meet a Padoin cross from the left, but he headed straight at Olsen.

-Juve doubled their advantage with two minutes left as Paul Pogba broke free in the Malmo half before playing in Tevez, the Argentine striker scuffing his shot past Olsen and into the goal.
+Juve doubled the advantage with two minutes left as Paul Pogba broke free in the Malmo half before playing in Tevez, the Argentine striker scuffing his shot past Olsen and into the goal.

-To add to Malmo's frustration, they were reduced to 10 men following the goal as Johansson was sent off for a second-bookable offence in the build-up.
+To add to Malmo's frustration, the club was reduced to 10 men following the goal as Johansson was sent off for a second-bookable offence in the build-up.